-Concrete subfloors- just like wood subfloors- have to be levelled out too prior to installation of rigid-core flooring.
+Concrete subfloor, just like wood subfloors have to be leveled out too prior the installation of rigid-core flooring.
 You can do this using a grinder to grind down the elevated spots.
 If you’ve undertaken a moisture test for the concrete and established that the moisture content exceeds the acceptable levels, you’ll need to install an underlayment sheet above the concrete before installing your EVP flooring- to act as a moisture barrier.

 As you install the planks, make sure you stagger the seams such that no end joints of adjacent planks are aligned.
-You should be aiming to ensure at least an eight-inch stagger between adjacent row joints.
-This helps to prevent structural issues down the line, such as separation of the planks.
+To stagger vinyl effectively, ensure there is at least an eight-inch stagger between adjacent row joints.
+This helps to prevent structural issues down the line, such as the separation of the planks.
 Finally, to cover up the expansion gap that you’d created between the edge planks and the base of the wall, install shoe molding or bridge molding.

 With rigid-core EVP flooring, you have a wide range of design patterns, styles, and colors to choose from.
 Whether you want a vinyl floor that resembles natural wood or stone tile flooring, there’s always something for you.